artemdwo/simple-react-app-tested/README.md

 Simple React application (SPA) created along the training course.

 The course itself does not cover testing at this stage.
-Nevertheless, I've taken an opportunity to follow TDD apporach regarding components development along the course.
+Nevertheless, I've taken an opportunity to follow TDD approach regarding components development along the course.

 [ ![Codeship Status for artemdwo/simple-react-app-tested](https://app.codeship.com/projects/b4a7a5a0-8dd2-0136-303c-32a6f37ce274/status?branch=master)](https://app.codeship.com/projects/303743)